0xAnon0602/Hedera-Hashgraph-Discord-Sales-Bot/README.md

-### Zuse Marketplace Sales Bot
+### Hedera Hashgraph  Sales Bot

-This bot sends message on sales of NFTs on Zuse Marketplace.
+This bot sends message on sales of NFTs on Hedera Hashgraph.

 You can also use this bot to receive notification for specific project too.